-West County Plastic Surgeons of Washington University use the ICON™ system by Cynosure®, a trusted maker of medical devices.
+For IPL, West County Plastic Surgeons of Washington University uses the ICON™ system by Cynosure®, a trusted maker of medical devices.
 The ICON IPL system is versatile, able to treat a range of cosmetic issues, including wrinkles, thin and visible veins, general redness, other pigmentation irregularities, certain scars, and more.

 Length of procedure: 15 to 30 minutes

 Estimated recovery time: 1 to 3 days

 Treatments to Complement IPL